16 Scary Driving Scenarios and Exactly How to Handle Them

 Cory A Ulrich/Shutterstock

 Whoever arrives at the stop sign first has the right of way, says David Nunn, Land Rover Experience Manager.
 When you and another driver pull up to different points of the intersection at seemingly the exact same time, yield to the driver on the right.
-This isn’t that crazy of a driving scenario, but here are the crazy things people have done while driving.
+Although road signs can be confusing, all drivers involved should come out unscathed.
+However, these crazy things people have done while driving will shock you.

 If a deer jumps in front of your car…